If you have a car crash, or even a minor bump or scrape, these steps should help you to make a car insurance claim.

 If there’s an injury or the road’s blocked, call 999 straight away.

 What details should I provide if I’ve had a car accident?

 Even if no one is injured you could exchange insurance details as it might help to speed up the claims process.

-It’s worth getting their details too, as you may have an injury that you weren’t aware of at the time of the crash.
+It’s worth getting their details, too, as you may have an injury that you weren’t aware of at the time of the crash.

 This is because the other driver might decide to make a claim without you knowing.